 Average required to be considered for admission to Year 3

-After you finish the second year of a Commerce Transfer Program at a BC College or studies in a Commerce program at another university, you must meet a minimum overall average of 2.50 (calculated on the last 30 credits of your coursework) and a minimum core average of 2.50 on all your Commerce courses.
+After you finish the second year of a Commerce Transfer Program at a BC College or studies in a Commerce program at another university, you must meet a minimum overall average of 2.50 (calculated on the last 30 transferable credits of your coursework) and a minimum core average of 2.50 on all your transferable Commerce courses.
+All attempts at core courses are used in the calculation of your core average.

 Commerce programs at other post secondary-institutions